mwvgroup/Photometric-Classification/docs/source/project_notes/implementation.rst

   1. Each light curve is fit using both models and all available band passes.
      At this step ``t0``, ``amplitude``, ``x1``, and ``c`` are always varied.
-     ``z`` is only varied if it is not specified by a prior (i.e. if it is not available from a spectroscopic observation).
+     ``z`` is only varied if it is not specified by a prior (i.e. if it is not available from a from the data release - photometrically or spectroscopically).
 Results from this fit are used to determine the characteristic parameters for the given light-curve (The values one might publish in a summary table).
   2. Each bandpass is fit independently using both models.
-Here, ``z`` and ` `t0`` are fixed to the value determined when fitting all bands simultaneously.
+Here, ``z`` and ``t0`` are fixed to the value determined when fitting all bands simultaneously.
   3. Any fits that fail are dropped from our sample.
   4. The bandpasses are separated into the rest-frame blue and red